Eurasian goshawk: Status

-The breeding range of the Eurasian goshawk extends over one-third of Asia and perhaps five-sixths of Europe, a total area of over 30,000,000 km2 for Eurasian and American goshawk.
-Densities in western and central Europe were recorded at 3–5 pairs per 100 km2.
-In boreal Sweden, numbers vary from 1 to 4.5 pairs per 100 km2, while in similar habitat in Alaska there were 0.3 to 2.7/100 km2.
-An average of only 1 pair per 100 km2 would give world population of 600,000 breeding birds, likely at least half as many immature and other non-breeders.
-Recent study found 145,000–160,000 in Europe or 1 pair/60 km2 to 1 pair/54 km2.
-The total population of northern goshawks in the world probably ranges well over a million.
-The total European populations, estimated at as many as 160,000 pairs, makes it the fourth most numerous raptor in the continent, after the common buzzards (>700,000 pairs), Eurasian sparrowhawk (>340,000 pairs) and common kestrel (>330,000 pairs).
+The European population of the Eurasian goshawk is estimated at 234,000–380,000 mature individuals, with a rough estimate for the total world population being 900,000–1,460,000 mature individuals.
+This makes it the fourth most numerous raptor in Europe, after the common buzzard (>700,000 pairs), Eurasian sparrowhawk (>340,000 pairs) and common kestrel (>330,000 pairs).
 The most populated countries by goshawks in Europe were Sweden (an estimated 10,000 pairs), Germany (8,500 pairs), Finland (6,000 pairs) and France (5,600 pairs).
 The highest densities of breeding pairs per 100 km2 of land were in The Netherlands, Latvia and Switzerland, although this is biased due to the small land area of these countries.
-Russia has a roughly estimated 85,000 pairs of northern goshawk.
+Densities in western and central Europe were recorded at 0.5–6.2 pairs per 100 km2.
+In boreal Sweden, numbers vary from 1 to 4.5 pairs per 100 km2.
+Russia has a roughly estimated 85,000 pairs of Eurasian goshawk.
 The hotspots of density for goshawks in Europe lie in east-central Europe (around Poland) and in west-central area (the Netherlands/West Germany).
-Per the IUCN, the global population of Eurasian and American goshawk is estimated to consist of 1 million to nearly 2.5 million birds, making this one of the most numerous species complex in its diverse family (the red-tailed hawk and black kite both may have a similar global population size, whereas the Eurasian sparrowhawk and common buzzard are possibly slightly more numerous than goshawks despite their smaller ranges).
+In the United Kingdom and Ireland, the Eurasian goshawk was extirpated in the 19th century because of specimen collectors and persecution by gamekeepers, but in recent years it has successfully recolonised the British Isles through migration from Europe, escaped falconry birds, and deliberate releases.
+The goshawk is now found in considerable numbers in Kielder Forest, Northumberland, which is the largest forest in Britain.
+Overall there are some 620 pairs in Britain.